Scenic Drive California: Cerro Noroeste

 HUDSON RANCH ROAD

-Bitter Creek Wildlife area & Hwy 166 (23 mi) are all out this way.
+Bitter Creek Wildlife Area & Highway 166 (23 mi) are all out this way.
 Sports cars & motorcyclists love this route, so do hikers & hunters.
 Every weekend you can find hundreds of bikes cruising this scenic byway.

 Numerous forest roads can be found out this way.
 Quatal Canyon #9N09 is a great side route to explore if you like long dirt roads, red dirt, lupine & pinyon pines.
-Toad Spring Campground is a small site located near the top of the super scenic canyon, only half mile off the pavement.
+Chumash Wilderness backcountry access is way back in this super scenic canyon.
+Toad Spring Campground is a small site located near the top of the canyon, only half mile off the pavement.

 Forest Road #9N27 leads up to Caballo Campground & even further out to the steep ridge line, Marion Campground & Blue Ridge 4×4 trail.
 Across from the Apache Saddle Ranger Station, San Emigdio dirt road #9N34 climbs to 7400′ elevation and has a great viewpoint.
 Unsigned San Emigdio 4×4 trail starts at the viewpoint and heads east.